 What platforms does Exalate support for real-time data synchronization?

-Exalate supports real-time sync between Jira Cloud, ServiceNow, Salesforce, Zendesk, Azure DevOps (Cloud and Server), GitHub, Freshservice, Freshdesk, Asana, and more.
-For platforms not on that list, Exalate offers custom REST API connectors that extend integration capabilities to proprietary or niche tools.
-Each connector applies the same sync engine, security controls, and scripting flexibility.
+Jira Cloud, ServiceNow, Salesforce, Zendesk, Azure DevOps (Cloud and Server), GitHub, Freshservice, Freshdesk, Asana, and Jira Service Management.
+Custom REST API connectors extend support to proprietary and niche tools.

 How does Exalate handle conflicts in two-way real-time sync?

-In two-way sync, both systems can update the same field at the same time.
-Exalate handles this through its scripting engine, where you define conflict resolution rules based on your business logic.
-You can set up last-write-wins, source-priority, or custom rules per field.
-For example, you might let ServiceNow always own the “priority” field while Jira owns the “status” field.
-This granularity prevents overwrites and keeps data consistent.
+Through Exalate’s scripting engine, you can define conflict resolution rules based on your business logic.
+You can set last-write-wins, source-priority, or custom rules per field.
+For example, ServiceNow owns the “priority” field while Jira owns “status.”
+This prevents overwrites and keeps data consistent.

 What happens to synced data during network outages or system downtime?

 Exalate uses transactional sync queues that track every change in order.
-When a connected system goes down or a network interruption occurs, pending changes are queued.
-Once connectivity is restored, the queued changes are applied in the correct sequence.
-Nothing is lost, and nothing is applied out of order.
-The built-in retry mechanisms handle temporary failures automatically.
+When a system goes down or a network interruption occurs, pending changes are queued.
+Once connectivity is restored, they’re applied in the correct sequence.
+Nothing is lost or applied out of order.

 How does Exalate ensure security during cross-company real-time sync?

-Each organization in a cross-company integration controls their sync configuration independently.
-You define what data you send and receive through your own sync rules.
-The other party cannot override or access your settings.
+Each organization controls its sync configuration independently.
+You define what data you send and receive through your own rules, and the other party can’t override your settings.
 Data in transit is encrypted using TLS 1.2/1.3, authentication uses JWT tokens, and role-based access controls govern who can modify sync configurations.

-Real-time sync propagates changes within milliseconds, typically used in scenarios like financial trading or emergency response.
-Near-real-time sync introduces a small delay (seconds to a few minutes) for queuing and conflict resolution.
-Exalate operates in the near-real-time range, which for most enterprise workflows feels instantaneous.
-The distinction matters mainly for latency-critical use cases where even a few seconds of delay has a measurable business impact.
+Real-time sync propagates changes within milliseconds, typically used for financial trading or emergency response.
+Near-real-time introduces a small delay (seconds to a few minutes) for queuing and conflict resolution.
+Exalate operates in the near-real-time range, which feels instantaneous for most enterprise workflows.

 Can Exalate sync custom fields and complex data types?

 Yes.
 Exalate’s Groovy-based scripting engine gives you full control over field mappings, including custom fields, multi-select fields, nested objects, attachments, and comments.
-You can apply conditional logic (e.g., only sync comments tagged as “external”) and data transformations (e.g., map ServiceNow priority values to Jira priority equivalents).
-This flexibility is why script-based platforms outperform template-based tools for complex enterprise use cases.
+You can apply conditional logic (sync only comments tagged “external”) and data transformations (map ServiceNow priority values to Jira equivalents).

 How does Aida help with setting up real-time synchronization in Exalate?

-Aida is Exalate’s AI-powered scripting assistant.
-Instead of writing Groovy sync scripts from scratch, you describe what you want in plain language, such as “sync high-priority bugs with their attachments and comments from Jira to ServiceNow,” and Aida generates the script.
-You can then review and refine it manually for full control.
-This significantly reduces implementation time and lowers the technical barrier for teams without deep scripting experience.
+Describe what you want in plain language, and Aida generates the script.
+You review and refine it manually.
+This reduces implementation time and lowers the technical barrier for teams without deep scripting experience.

 Is Exalate suitable for MSPs managing multiple client integrations?

-Absolutely.
-MSPs commonly use Exalate to connect their internal systems (like Jira) with multiple client instances across different platforms (ServiceNow, Zendesk, Freshservice, Freshdesk).
+Yes.
 Each client connection operates independently with its own sync rules, so one client’s configuration doesn’t affect another’s.
-Real-time sync ensures SLA compliance across all client relationships, and the managed service option offloads infrastructure management to Exalate.
+Real-time sync keeps SLA compliance across all client relationships, and the managed service option offloads infrastructure management to Exalate entirely.

-How does real-time data sync with Exalate differ from using native integrations?
+How does real-time data sync with Exalate differ from native integrations?

-Native integrations offered by platforms like Jira, ServiceNow, or Zendesk are convenient for simple use cases but limited in scope.
-They typically offer fixed field mappings, no custom logic, one-way sync only, and limited platform coverage.
-Exalate goes further with two-way real-time sync, granular field-level control, script-based conditional logic, cross-company security controls, and support for 10+ platforms plus custom connectors.
-The difference becomes obvious when your use case involves anything beyond a basic, one-directional data push.
+Native integrations are convenient for simple use cases but typically offer fixed field mappings, no custom logic, one-way sync only, and limited platform coverage.
+Exalate adds two-way real-time sync, granular field-level control, script-based conditional logic, cross-company security controls, and support for 10+ platforms plus custom connectors.

 Recommended Reading: